GoogleCloudPlatform/cluster-toolkit/modules/README.md

 ## Writing Custom HPC Modules

-Modules are flexible by design, however we do define some [best practices](../docs/module-guidelines.md) when creating a new module meant to be used with the HPC Toolkit.
+Modules are flexible by design, however we do define some [best practices](../docs/module-guidelines.md) when creating a new module meant to be used with the Cluster Toolkit.